mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ```

 Unlike in JavaScript, classes in TypeScript must declare all properties.
-For example, this class in JavaScript
+For example, this class in JavaScript:

 ```js
 class Person {